EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 # Open points

+- Building: Building against a shared boost mpi and boost serialization works, but static linking looks tricky => do we need to ensure a static build process?

+- Testing: Additional *external* dependencies!
+How to manage this?
+Travis?
+   - Additional build dependencies
+   - MPI OS dependency
+   - Stan test program must be called with `mpirun`

+- How to handle nested map calls?
+Disallow them?

+- The current proposal caches the data after its first send.
+   - The user gives a uid for dataset identification.
+OK?
+   - Do we need a flush operation which clears the cache?
+   - Can we assume a smart user who will always use the same uid for the same data set or do we need some checks (which can only be ad-hoc unless we pay the price for hashing)?

+Sebastian answered, 2nd Sept:
-- Name for the new function?
+- Name for the new function? `map_rect`
 - Do we want to enable multiple `map` calls in a Stan program or just allow a single one?
+Yes, we want to allow multiple ones.
 - Is the ragged array construct what we want to use (it really is a workaround)?
+No, we can go with a single version.
 - How is the backend configured?
 At compile time?
+Yes, at compile time.
-- Backends we need are: MPI, serial, others?
+- Backends we need are: MPI, serial?
+That's all.

 # Efficiency